hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/environment_setup.rst

 Overview
 ========

-This tutorial walks through the process of setting up Hyperledger Sawtooth for the purposes of app development.
-If you want to set up your environment for core development, please continue with the :doc:`/core_developers_guide`.

-At the end, you will be ready to perform app development tasks, such as creating new transaction families or handlers as described in the :ref:`transaction-family-tutorial`.
+This section walks through the process of setting up Hyperledger Sawtooth for the purposes of application development.
+After this setup, you will be ready to perform application development tasks, such as implementing business logic with transaction families and writing clients which use Sawtooth's REST API.

-Commands in this tutorial can be run via Terminal.app on MacOS, Git Bash on Windows, etc.

 Installing Sawtooth on Ubuntu Linux
 ===================================